Bloodroot (album)

 Bloodroot is a 2017 album by Kelly Moran, released on Warp.
 The album has received positive reviews.

 Recording and release

 Moran composed the work on a prepared piano which she later modified for the 2018 release Ultraviolet.

 Critical reception

-Album of the Year sums up critical consensus as a 79 out of 100, based on two reviews.
+Album of the Year sums up the critical consensus as 79 out of 100, based on two reviews.
 Seth Colter Walls of Pitchfork Media gave the release a 7.8 out of 10 for "melodic ingenuity" with the mix of instruments.
 In Exclaim!, Kevin Press rated Bloodroot an eight out of 10, calling it "impressive [and] captivating", drawing parallels between several contemporary classical music and avant-garde composers as well as black metal acts.